-The trading engine can import trusted roots contained in files with the following extensions: .cer, .crt, .der, .p7b and .p7c.
-Using a directory hierarchy, as Cyclone Activator does in \conf\certs, is recommended for arranging certificates by issuer.
+The trading engine can import trusted roots contained in files with the following extensions: .cer, .p7c and .p7b.
 There are various ways you can obtain such trusted root files:

-- You can use the trading engine to export a certificate file with an extension of .p7c.
-See Export a certificate to a file on page 355. - You can check whether trusted root files are available for download on the web site of the public CA that issued the certificate. - If the certificate was issued by an in-house CA such as Entrust, you can ask the CA administrator for a trusted root file. - If the certificate is present in a browser, you can use the application's trusted roots option to export the trusted root to a file.
+• You can use the trading engine to export a certificate file with an extension of .p7c.
+See Export a certificate to a file on page 325.

+- You can check whether trusted root files are available for download on the web site of the public CA that issued the certificate. - If the certificate was issued by an in-house CA such as Entrust, you can ask the CA administrator for a trusted root file. - If the certificate is present in a browser, you can use the application's trusted roots option to export the trusted root to a file.